 I admit I have a weak spot for appetizers.
 I usually serve too many.
 And then you know what happens…everyone gets full and can’t eat the main meal.
 But Thanksgiving is the holiday of gluttony so just maybe it’s Okay for once.

 Our table always includes an artichoke dip.
-I think my mom’s Artichoke Dip is made for Thanksgiving.
+I think my mom’s Artichoke Dip is meant for Thanksgiving.
 Three ingredients plus dippers and you are done.

 After all on Thanksgiving we need to keep some things simple.
 Artichoke dip has been on my table since I was probably 10 years old and there is no need to replace it now!